tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 Upon seeing an up-to-date version marker, the conversion tool can simply exit with a diagnostic like "this file is already up-to-date", rather than sniffing the keyspace and potentially introducing errors.
-Besides avoiding potentially unsafe conversions, this would also serve as human-readable documentation that the file is up-to-date for a given version.
+In addition, this would let a tool detect config files that are _newer_ than the one it understands, and issue a safe diagnostic rather than doing something wrong.
+Plus, besides avoiding potentially unsafe conversions, this would also serve as human-readable documentation that the file is up-to-date for a given version.

-Adding a config version would not address the problem of how to convert older versions of Tendermint, but it would at least help us build more robust config tooling going forward.
+Adding a config version would not address the problem of how to convert files created by older versions of Tendermint, but it would at least help us build more robust config tooling going forward.

 ## Research Notes